 Funding for the initial lecture series provided by the University of Illinois Library Innovation Fund

-Continued funding provided by The Humanities Research Institute Supplemental Event Fund and Women and Gender in Global Perspectives.
+Continued funding provided by Cancer Center at Illinois, Carl R. Woese Institute for Genomic Biology, Center for Social and Behavioral Science, Humanities Research Institute Supplemental Event Fund, Grainger College of Engineering, and Women and Gender in Global Perspectives.

 For questions or comments please contact: